 A carbon offset is a credit that individuals, businesses, and governments purchase to reduce their net greenhouse gas (GHG) emissions.
 Offsets are purchased from another organization’s project that results in less carbon dioxide (or other greenhouse gases) in the atmosphere.
 For example, a company that increases greenhouse gas emissions with their activities (e.g. an airline) may purchase carbon credits from a company that plants trees.
 Offsets are so named because they counteract or “offset” a purchaser’s GHG emissions, effectively making their activities “carbon neutral.”
 Individuals can purchase offset credits to counter their own greenhouse-gas producing activities or simply to help reduce greenhouse gas emissions overall.
-For more information, read our article about Carbon Offsets or view this opportunity to purchase credits.
+For more information, read our article about Carbon Offsets.

 Another way to contribute financially to environmental causes is to purchase green bonds.
 Since green bonds work like other bonds—you get your principal back at maturity—these aren’t outright donations, but purchasing green bonds does help further good work.
 That’s because buying a green bond helps fund projects related to renewable energy, pollution prevention, sustainable farming and forestry, and more.
 Plus, green bonds let you earn interest along the way and benefit from some tax exemptions and credits not applicable to other bonds.

 According to the Washington Post, the four most common types of green bonds are:

 - Green use of proceeds bonds: Financial institutions and corporations issue these investment-grade bonds to raise money for a variety of green projects.